Starou/SimpleIDML/README.rst

 New features
 ''''''''''''

-Add the ``simpleidml-ignorecontent`` and ``simpleidml-forcecontent`` tags (XML attributes) allowing one to carefully exclude a node and its children during the import XML process.
+- Add the ``simpleidml-ignorecontent`` and ``simpleidml-forcecontent`` tags (XML attributes) allowing one to carefully exclude a node and its children during the import XML process.
+- ``indesign.save_as()`` now works with a client working directory over a FTP.
+  This require ``wget`` to be on your system if you want to create zip packages.

+Backward incompatibilities
+''''''''''''''''''''''''''

+- ``indesign.save_as()`` require both a client workdir and a server workdir parameter.

 0.91.5.5
 --------